cipolleschi/Cocoapods-Deprecation-Exploration/README.md

 - **Plain Xcode**: Xcode is the Apple IDE and it allow to configure complex projects if needed.
 We can try to set up a project in a way that consumes files from React Native as symlinks and use it to build from source and to prepare prebuilds.
 - **CMake**: Cmake is a tool that let users configure a project of any complexity.
 The tehnology that is then used to build the project is independent from Cmake, and we would like to use `xcodebuild`.
 Cmake is appealing as part of the Android build logic is already described by Cmake and we can share code between the platforms.

+## Other approaches

+There are other approaches that we can explore, to achieve intermediate results.
+For example, we can keep using Cocoapods to generate prebuilds.
+This can provide us more time to fid the best alternative to replace Cocoapods, reducing the exposure to Apple whims.

+Some possible ways to achieve this:
+1. When we run `pod install`, Cocoapods generates a `Pods.xcodeproj` file in the `Pods` folder.
+We can try to open that file to see if we can use it as starting point to generate prebuilds.
+2. We can explore some cocoapods plugins like [`cocoapods pack`](https://github.com/square/cocoapods-pack) or [`cocoapods packager`](https://github.com/CocoaPods/cocoapods-packager)